oceanprotocol/ocean.py/README_ocean-lib-developers.md

 pytest
 ```

 ## 6a.
-Debugging: Directly on Solidity Objects
+(Optional) Brownie Debugging, Directly on Solidity Objects

 Brownie reduces pain in Solidity debugging: it makes it feel like Python debugging, including Python-style tracebacks in Solidity.
 [Here's a walk-through](https://medium.com/better-programming/getting-started-with-brownie-part-3-ef6bfa9867d7) of key features.
 [Here are Brownie docs](https://eth-brownie.readthedocs.io).

+You may need more than the pip-installed brownie pip from step 1.
+If you do: here's [how to install Brownie](https://medium.com/@iamdefinitelyahuman/getting-started-with-brownie-part-1-9b2181f4cb99).
+It can be tricky; [here's steps](https://github.com/trentmc/brownie-instrs/blob/master/README_install.md) that I followed.

-Lets's do some stuff with it.
+Lets's do some stuff with Brownie.
 First, start the console.
 We specify the network so it doesn't default to 'development'.
 ```bash
 brownie console --network ganache
 ```